 (7) WILL EVEN YAKS JUMP TO THEIR DEATHS WHEN THEY SMELL US FROM MILES AWAY?

 I perspire more than most men, sometimes during physical exercise it can get extreme.
 Ellie on the contrary hardly ever breaks sweat, not even when exercising.
 On the other hand, most men are unlikely to get a panic attack simply because they’ve got a little bit of body odour.
 Women, though, on average tend to feel more anxious about smells.

 Long-distance multi-day treks are notoriously challenging when it comes to personal hygiene and BO.
 It is impossible to fit 12 changes of clothes into a duffel bag for a 12-day trek.
 On a trek like EBC you will not have a lot of opportunities to wash your clothes, possibly none at all.

-So while Ellie and I came from completely different angles, we both felt rather worried about the situation.
+So while Ellie and I came from completely different angles, this was one of the major things that freaked us out about EBC Trek.
 Were we going to be so smelly that even yaks would jump to their deaths when they would smell us from miles away?
 Were we going to feel too dirty to sleep?
 Maybe we, ourselves, would end up choosing to jump, simply to escape the olfactory misery?